jenniferzouak/resume/README.md

 - Architected and kicked off the program to build enterprise data lake using Tableau on top of MS SQL Server Enterprise.
 - Oversaw the technical aspects for Marketing's $3M digital transformation project, resulting in a new web presence that provided a real-time, data-driven e-commerce experience for new home shopping.

-### BOOK PUBLISHER, ADZO Publishing, Calgary AB

-*January 2014 – December 2019*

-- Worked with the author to produce 12 books in just 5 years, selling approximately 25,000 copies and achieving direct vendor status with Chapters Indigo and United Library Services.
-- Created all publishing and marketing materials including web design, graphic design, book cover design, and typesetting using Adobe Illustrator and Scrivener.
-- Coordinated publishing schedules, pricing, logistics, and contracts for various formats with multiple vendors worldwide, and managed author events and in-person sales.
-- Handled bookkeeping and office management tasks such as filing taxes, managing finances, and maintaining communication with partners, libraries, and government agencies.

-### BOARD DIRECTOR VOLUNTEER, PBP Community Association, Calgary AB

-*November 2013 - October 2015*

-- Collaborated with the board president to address and resolve financial and operational challenges of a distressed society, improving operational efficiency through strategic decision-making.
-- Secured grants and led projects for critical infrastructure improvements, ensuring timely and budget-compliant completion in partnership with the City of Calgary and various contractors.

 ### SOLUTION ARCHITECT CONTRACT, Caisse de Depot et Placement, Montreal PQ

 *August 2011 - May 2012*